speedpy/simple_project/README.md

 This app holds the custom user model.
 It's a good idea to keep it separate from the main app, since it will be pretty static and you won't be changing it often.

+Custom User model has email as a login field.

+The `email` field is case-insensitive.
+Also, the initial migration for this field is created with collation set to `db_collation=settings.CI_COLLATION` and `CI_COLLATION` is it `project/settings.py` depending on the database you are using.

+## How to work on the project
+Add your models in new files under `mainapp/models/` directory.
+Then add the model to `mainapp/models/__init__.py` file.
+This way you can split your models into multiple files.

+Add your views in new files under `mainapp/views/` directory.
+Then add the view to `mainapp/views/__init__.py` file.

+Add your forms in new files under `mainapp/forms/` directory.
+Then add the form to `mainapp/forms/__init__.py` file.

+Templates for the app go into the root `templates` directory under `mainapp` subdirectory.
+For example, if you have a view `mainapp.views.home`, then the template should be at `templates/mainapp/home.html`.

+The root template directory is great because you can override templates from other apps.